-Attention: If you find that images overlap text on this web site, adjusting the "zoom" function of your display should correct the problem.
+Attention: If you find that images overlap text on this web site, adjusting the "zoom" function of your display or viewing the site in another browser should correct the problem.
 We're sorry for this inconvenience.

 Would you like to learn more about birds?
 Tree Swallow nest box projects are wonderful places to watch songbirds as they nest and raise their young.
 And Tree Swallows are perfect birds for close-up, hands-on learning: they are active, attractive, and super-tolerant of people.
 Best of all, they live right out in the open so you can really see what they're doing.
 They will let you into their lives like no other songbird, and will teach you about songbird reproduction in ways no book can.